Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.5 was released on 28th July 2018 and is installed on all routegadget.co.uk sites.
+Version 1.5.2 was released on 13th October 2018 and is installed on all routegadget.co.uk sites.

-This includes a refactored back end which should be totally transparent to users, but means we can start thinking seriously about a new and improved front end.
-There are two changes that might be useful:

-* GPS adjustment has been significantly improved, so it is now possible to make sensible adjustments between two locked points.

-* Manager dialogs should now be aligned correctly if you are running Firefox on LINUX.
+This includes som tidying up and minor enhamcements that may be useful:

+* Results are simplified so you don't end up with an extra GPS result listed.
+Thanks to Roy Heselden for suggesting this.
+It is something that I had never really thought about, but now looks a lot more sensible than the old way.
+* You can now select replay of routes from the Course tab.
+Thanks to Olav Kvittem for the suggestion.
+* Debug mode re-enabled for people who want to build and test their own version.
+* Facebook and Twitter removed since they loaded a lot of extra files and I'm not sure anyone was using the links.
+* The manager gives a warning if controls are not adjusted when setting up an event on a non-georeferenced map.

 ## User Guide and Introductory Videos